openstack/magnum/doc/source/dev/dev-quickstart.rst

 pip install will link to the location from where the source code was installed.

-Magnum reports CREATE_COMPLETE when it is done creating the bay.
+Bays will have an initial status of CREATE_IN_PROGRESS.
+Magnum will update the status to CREATE_COMPLETE when it is done creating the bay.
 Do not create containers, pods, services, or replication controllers before Magnum finishes creating the bay.
 They will likely not be created, causing Magnum to become confused.